-My go-to monofilament lines for pike fishing are the 15lb Daiwa Sensor and the 14lb Berkley Trilene XL Smooth Casting.
-Both are superb lines when it comes to strength and durability.
-I also really like their brown (Daiwa Sensor) and dark green Berkley Trilene) color, as they will be nicely camouflaged in most waters and light conditions.
+My go-to monofilament lines for pike fishing are the 15lb Berkley Big Game and the 14lb Berkley Trilene XL Smooth Casting.
+Both are superb lines when it comes to strength and durability and offers enough stretch and flexibility to fight big pike very effectively, while at the same time being super strong for their lower diameters.

-If you are interested in buying the Berkley Trilene XL Smooth Casting, you can find it for a very good price at Bass Pro Shops (US): here
+If you are interested in buying the Berkley Trilene XL Smooth Casting, you can find it for a very good price on Amazon here

 Best Lures for Pike Fishing